 Shamrock’n The Harbor 5K / 12K Fun Run

 If the Seattle St. Patrick’s Day Dash doesn’t quite satisfy your running urges, the Shamrock’n The Harbor 5K and 12K Fun Run is your next best bet.

 The race starts at 8:30 am on March 18th, along the scenic Cushman Trail Park in Gig Harbor.
 This is a family-friendly event, so participants of all ages are welcome, and ticket prices range from $35 to $45.

 This fun run/walk is a great way to detox after a weekend of parading, drinking, and Irish jigging around town.
-Gig Harbor is about 45 mins to an hour away, making it a perfect day trip from Seattle.
+Gig Harbor is about 45 mins to an hour away, making it a perfect day trip near Seattle.

 Date: March 18th

 Leave a comment below and let me know what you plan on participating in for St. Patrick’s Day in Seattle in 2023!